-Indicates presence of hazards that can cause severe
+Indicates presence of hazards that can cause severe personal injury, death or substantial property damage. ▲ CAUTION

 Indicates presence of hazards that will or can cause minor personal injury or property damage.

 Indicates special instructions on installation, operation or maintenance that are important but not related to personal injury or property damage.